Water Heater Leaks: Causes and Solutions

 A cold water inlet connects the cold water supply to the water heater, and a hot water connection at the hot water outlet transports hot water from the water heater to the desired location.
 Water heater hoses deteriorate over time, creating a leak coming from the hose itself or the pipe connection.
 Verify that the leak is indeed coming from your water heater hose and then replace the hose to see if that resolves the issue.

 To decrease the likelihood of leaking water heater hoses, use high-quality corrugated stainless steel lines with high-quality connectors (such as Sharkbite connectors) whenever possible.
 Just keep in mind that quick connectors, sometimes known as push-to-connect connectors, may be prohibited by the local plumbing code.
-Always check your local plumbing code and building codes
+Always check your local plumbing code and building codes before picking connectors.

 #4.
 Damaged/Corroded Water Tank

-Water heater tanks are made up of metal that is typically coated with some type of corrosion protection (i.e., glass, enamel, or combination of glass or porcelain and other materials).
-While strong, metal doesn’t last forever.
 The material corrodes over time, especially when in contact with moisture and oxygen.
 Corrosion refers to the natural transformation of metal into rust.
 When the metal corrodes and turns into rust, it compromises the structural integrity of the material, eventually leading to a leak.

 #5.
 Condensation

-Sometimes water coming from your water heater isn’t necessarily a leak but condensation.
-Condensation occurs when hot air comes into contact with cool air.
+Condensation occurs when water vapor in the air becomes a liquid, although it is not always visible to us.
+Visible examples of condensation formation most ofter occur when hot air comes into contact with cool air.
 The result is water droplets.
 Generally, condensation appears evenly on the outside of the unit itself.
-While not as damaging as a leak, the excess moisture can still cause water damage.
-The best way to prevent condensation is to utilize a fan and open nearby windows to promote proper air circulation.
+While not as damaging as a leak, the excess moisture can still cause water damage or trigger leak sensors.

 How to Prevent Water Heater Leaks